HTL-Studently/studently/README.md

 # studently
-Sourcecode of the Studently application
+HTL Studently is a payment management tool for students and the school administration of the HTBLUvA Villach.